Plastic milk bottle as compatible Jura container Hack

 Version 2

 I searched and found an even longer version, and replaced it with a longer one.
 This stainless steel tube is 8 mm width and 300 mm long (0,24 inch width x 7,78 inch long).
-A bit too long, but I could cut it to the right maximum length, now it reaches the complete bottom of the can.
+A bit too long, but I could cut it to the right maximum length, now it reaches the complete bottom of the bottle.
 This tube is also 2 mm wider but also fits perfect in the milk adapter.

 Cleaning